Milling cutter: Hollow mill

 Hollow milling cutters, more often called simply hollow mills, are essentially "inside-out endmills".
 They are shaped like a piece of pipe (but with thicker walls), with their cutting edges on the inside surface.
 They were originally used on turret lathes and screw machines as an alternative to turning with a box tool, or on milling machines or drill presses to finish a cylindrical boss (such as a trunnion).
 Hollow mills can be used on modern CNC lathes and Swiss style machines.
 An advantage to using an indexable adjustable hollow mill on a Swiss-style machine is replacing multiple tools.
 By performing multiple operations in a single pass, the machine does not need as can accommodate other tools in the tool zone and improves productivity.

 More advanced hollow mills use indexable carbide inserts for cutting, although traditional high speed steel and carbide-tipped blades are still used.

 Hollow milling has an advantage over other ways of cutting because it can perform multiple operations.
 A hollow mill can reduce the diameter of a part and also perform facing, centering, and chamfering in a single pass.

 Hollow mills offer an advantage over single point tooling.
 Multiple blades allow the feed rate to double and can hold a closer concentricity.
 The number of blades can be as many as 8 or as few as 3.
 For significant diameter removal (roughing), more blades are necessary.

 Trepanning is also possible with a hollow mill.
 Special form blades can be used on a hollow mill for trepanning diameters, forms, and ring grooves.

 Interpolation is also not necessary when using a hollow mill; this can result in a significant reduction of production time.

 Both convex and concave spherical radii are possible with a hollow mill.
 The multiple blades of a hollow mill allow this radius to be produced while holding a tight tolerance.

 A common use of a hollow mill is preparing for threading.
 The hollow mill can create a consistent pre-thread diameter quickly, improving productivity.

-An adjustable hollow mill is a valuable tool for even a small machine shop to have because the blades can be changed out for an almost infinite number of possible geometries.
+An adjustable hollow mill is a versatile tool, since changing blades allows for a wide range of possible geometries.